 METC Mission & History

-As one of the professional learning programs of EducationPlus, a non-profit education consortium, the Midwest Education Technology Community (METC) is the educational technology program and a premier affiliate of the International Society of Technology in Education.
+A resource of EducationPlus, a non-profit education consortium, the Midwest Education Technology Community (METC) is the educational technology program and a premier affiliate of the International Society for Technology in Education.
 METC is dedicated to assisting the education community through support, promotion, and leadership in the effective use of educational technology.

 Midwest Education Technology Community: